 Here’s the link … https://www.enjoytasmania.com/2018/01/14/brackets-on-tasmanian-road-signs/

-This post proved surprisingly popular.
+This post proved surprisingly popular, according to our visitor stats.
 Other people were asking the same question.

 This week we finally got around to asking the Transport Department why the brackets are there.
 Their prompt reply follows …